ChrisLindland/racecar-website/docs/maps/localization/particle_filter_usage.md

   - If the `roslaunch` starts launching, but then returns an error message like <font color="A00000">"cannot locate node of type particle_filter"</font>, it likely means that the "particle_filter.py" file in "~/localization/localization_ws/src/" needs executable permissions.
 You can give it these permissions by running `chmod +x particle_filter.py`.
   - If the `roslaunch` raises errors regarding "rangelibc", it likely means that the "rangelibc" installation failed.
 Try it again according to our instructions [here](http://bwsi-racecar.com/maps/localization/particle_filter_installation/).
 Maybe the "setup.py" file in "~/localization/range_libc/pywrapper/" needs executable permissions.

 (5).
 Also, just as with cartographer, you may open RViz.
 Interesting topics to try will be /map, /scan, and /pf/viz/particles topics.
-See step 7 of the "Running off of live data" section of the [Cartographer page](http://bwsi-racecar.com/maps/cartographer/cartographer_usage/#running-off-of-live-data) for how to add topics in RViz.
+* Wondering how to add topics in RViz?
+See step 7 of the "Running off of live data" section of [our Cartographer page](http://bwsi-racecar.com/maps/cartographer/cartographer_usage/#running-off-of-live-data).
 * Again, rviz can be finicky at times.
 If nothing appears even after running teleop or playing the rosbag, try changing the "Fixed Frame" to "map".
 Then check and uncheck the the checkboxes for the topics you are interested in.
 If that didn't work, try re-running Rviz.
 Check that you are running the programs you need to run.<br>

 (6).
 The car likely does not know where it is starting on the map.
 Give it an estimate of where it is using the "2D Pose Estimate" tool.<br>

 ![](img/localize_pose_rviz_small.png)